 Occipitocervical fusion may be indicated for multiple disease processes that render the craniocervical junction unstable.
-The causes may include trauma, rheumatoid arthritis, infection, tumor, congenital deformity, and degenerative processes.
-This junctional area between the mobile cervical spne and the rigid cranium offers fixation challenges and has a high incidence of significant and devastating spinal cord injury.
-Historically, stabilization of this junction dates back to 1927 when Foerster1 used a fibular strut graft construct.
-Since then, other nonrigid methods of stabilization have been trialed, including wire fixation, pin fixation, hook constructs, and many others with onlay bone graft and halo immobilization.2 However, these options required cumbersome, prolonged, postoperative external immobilization, including a halo vest or Minerva jacket to improve fusion rates and sometimes extended bed rest with traction.
-In an attempt to improve fusion rates and clinical outcomes and reduce the use of external immobilization, rigid internal fixation evolved.
+The etiology may include trauma, rheumatoid arthritis, infection, tumor, congenital deformity and degenerative processes.
+This junctional area between the mobile cervical spine and the rigid cranium offers fixation challenges and has a high incidence of significant and devastating spinal cord injury.
+Historically, stabilization of this junction dates back to 1927 when Foerster utilized a fibular strut graft construct.
+Since then, other nonrigid methods of stabilization have been tried including wire fixation, pin fixation, hook constructs and many others with onlay bone graft and halo immobilization.
+Unfortunately, these options required cumbersome, prolonged, postoperative external immobilization including a halo-vest or Minerva jacket to improve fusion rates and sometimes extended bed rest with traction.
+In an attempt to improve fusion rates, clinical outcomes and reduce the use of external immobilization, rigid internal fixation has evolved.

-In the early 1990s occipitocervical plate and screw fixation was developed, which provided immediate rigidity to the spine, thus eliminating postoperative halo vest immobilization.^{3-6} In addition, it was not necessary to pass a sublaminar wire, which was a risky aspect of the Lugue fixation7 technique.
-Despite these advantages, plate and screw constructs did have limitations.
-These included a fixed hole-to-hole distance that may not match patient anatomy, preventing optimal screw placement; plate bulk, limiting space for graft material; and an inability to compress or distract across interspaces.8 Occipital plate fixation also limited the ability to place occipital screws along the midline, the thickest and strongest bone area in the occiput.
+In the early 1990s, occipitocervical plate and screw fixation was developed, which provided immediate rigidity to the spine thus eliminating postoperative halovest immobilization.3-6 In addition, it was not necessary to pass a sublaminar wire, which was a risky aspect of the Luque fixation technique.
+Despite these advantages, plate and screw constructs have some limitations.
+These include a fixed hole to hole distance, which may not match patient anatomy preventing optimal screw placement, plate bulk limiting space for graft material and inability to compress or distract across interspaces.
+Occipital plate fixation also limited the ability to place occipital screws along the midline, the thickest and strongest bone area in the occiput.